lance0/RubyRidge/README.md

 - QuaggaJS for the barcode scanning capabilities
 - Bootstrap for the responsive design framework
 - Font Awesome for the icon set
+- UPC Item DB for the UPC lookup API